Coordinate systems are fundamental knowledge for a GIS specialist. But there’s so many confusing terms!

 There isn’t one.
 At least not in Esri products.
 The terms are used interchangeably.

 You can watch the video Introducing Coordinate Systems and Map Projections to learn more about all of these terms and concepts.
+You can also read these other articles that I have written about coordinate systems:

 Many thanks to Bojan Šavrič and Melita Kennedy for their help and support in writing this and other recent articles!